NS2CDT/NS2Plus/README.md

         - *Watch https://www.youtube.com/watch?v=sWnyY7-nLdI for an walkthrough though the available new options.*
     - Fixed that the time displays overlapped with each other and the hive status HUD for aliens.
     - The "Minimal GUI" option does no longer hide the status effect icons.
 Please use the vanilla "Minimal HUD Mode" option if you want to hide those.

-- 19/09/2019
-    - Added options menu to the mods options menu of the new main menu
-    - Enabled stats tracking for cysts and alien tunnels.
-So they are listed in the end-game report.
-(Thanks to turtsmcgurts)

 Server settings
 ===============